 Celebrating Jean O'Reilly Barlow

 February 7th holds significance as the day Jean O’Reilly Barlow was born.
 Though my childhood remembers her as the vibrant Irish emerald of our small southern town, her story extends well beyond that.
 Her life has covered continents, molded industries, and touched history.
-She’s been a fashion icon, creative entrepreneur, and — most intimately — my mother.
+She’s been a fashion icon, artist, creative entrepreneur, and — most intimately — my mother.
 I’ve never met anyone like her, and I doubt the world ever will.

 Here’s to celebrating the woman that has not only changed my life, but every person, space, and place she touches.
 Here’s to celebrating the most interesting person I know.